MHaringa/insurancerating/docs/reference/add_restriction.md

 refined <- prepare_refinement(model, data = portfolio) |>
   add_restriction(restrictions)
+#> Added new level `D` to risk factor `postal_area` with relativity 1.2.
+This level was not observed in the model data.

 # Postal area D was not observed in the portfolio.
 Its relativity is an
 # explicit tariff assumption and becomes available after refitting.